-In general, the site slopes down from the north to the south with slopes of 8 to 20 percent.
-The overall elevation difference from the northeast corner to the southwest corner of the property is approximately 60 to 65 feet.
+In general, the site has rolling hills with relatively flat to moderate slopes.
+The overall slope of the site is generally down to the south and east with approximately 30 to 40 feet of elevation difference from the northwest corner to the southeast corner of the property.